Lifestyle Social Issues

 Raw Vegan Sushi

-To make raw vegan sushi, we can start with the plant-based ingredients from traditional sushi making.
+To make raw vegan sushi, you can start with the plant-based ingredients from traditional sushi making.
 Avocado and cucumber pair well together in sushi.
-Avocado is the classic substitution for fatty fish, and the cucumber adds moisture and crunch.
+Avocado is a classic substitute for fatty fish, and cucumber adds moisture and crunch.
 You can cut and slice either veggie in many ways to accommodate the form and visual appeal of whatever kind of sushi you’re making.

 Carrots, sliced thin or julienned, also add color, flavor, and texture to your rolls.
 And raw cashews or macadamia nuts, laid in a tight row over the rice before rolling, can add a fatty crunch to every bite.

 You can also sprinkle raw sesame seeds on the rice for visual and flavor appeal.
-Black sesame seeds, available in specialty shops and online, make a nice black and white contrast that shows up especially well if you make uramaki sushi (the inside-out variety).
+Black sesame seeds, available in specialty shops and online, make a nice black-and-white contrast that shows up especially well when making uramaki sushi (the inside-out variety).

 Pickled or Fermented Sushi

 You can also pickle or ferment many types of vegetables for vegan sushi.
 Some of the classics include radish, summer squash, and asparagus, but you can go to town here, and consider pickling carrots, cabbage, beets, or whatever’s in your garden or fridge.
-A word of caution here: some Asian grocery stores sell commercially-produced pickled squash and radish, which may include preservatives and artificial coloring.
-Check the label before purchasing, or do the fermenting yourself.
+A word of caution here: Some Asian grocery stores sell commercially produced pickled squash and radish, which may include preservatives and artificial coloring.
+Check the label before purchasing, or ferment it yourself.

-You can also ramp up the flavor of your sushi with the fermented soybean dish known as natto (which is one of the best sources of the essential vitamin K2), or use the tangy, slightly sweet, and very salty, umeboshi plum paste.
+You can also ramp up the flavor of your sushi with the fermented soybean dish known as natto (one of the best sources of the essential vitamin K2), or use the tangy, slightly sweet, and very salty umeboshi plum paste.

 How to Make Vegetarian or Vegan Sushi